 The Barnes Foundation & People's Emergency Center Announce Artists Selected for Everyday Places Artist Partnerships

-Five West Philadelphia–based artists to create site-specific works throughout neighborhood, engaging local businesses and community members
+Five West Philadelphia-based artists to create site-specific works throughout neighborhood, engaging local businesses & community members

 Philadelphia, PA, June 28, 2021—The Barnes Foundation and People’s Emergency Center Community Development Corporation (PECCDC), through their collaborative initiative Barnes West, have announced five West Philadelphia-based social-impact artists who have been selected to participate in Everyday Places Artist Partnerships: Keyonna Butler, Marshall James Kavanaugh, Jahwula Seapoe, Karen Smith, and Andrea Walls.